badsectorlabs/ludus/docs/docs/networking.md

 ## Packet Capture

-By default, the bridge interfaces in Proxmox are MAC aware.
-If you wish to use some type of packet capture appliance like Zeek or Suricata, the `bridge_ageing` parmater needs to be set to `0` on the Proxmox host.
+By default, the bridge interfaces in Proxmox are MAC aware, which means they will "learn" which MACs are on which "ports" and only send traffic for a MAC to its "port."
+This means that VMs on the same VLAN only see traffic destined for their MAC (and broadcast) by default.
+If you wish to use some type of packet capture appliance like Zeek or Suricata, the `bridge-ageing` parameter needs to be set to `0` on the Proxmox host for the bridge interface of the range.
+This effectively turns the bridge interface into a hub, where all traffic on a VLAN is sent to all machines.

 To complete this step, open up a shell to your proxmox host and enter the following commands:

-`brctl setageing vmbr1002 0` where `vmbr1002` is the Linux bridge for your Ludus VMs
+`brctl setageing vmbr10XX 0` where `vmbr10XX` is the Linux bridge for your Ludus range (1000 + range number/range second octet)

-Followed by:

-`ip link set vmbr1002 promisc on`

-You can confirm these settings with the `ip -d link show vmbr1002` command which should show `promiscutiy 1` and `ageing time 0`
+You can confirm this settings with the `ip -d link show vmbr10XX` command which should show `ageing_time 0`.

+To make this change persist reboots of the Ludus server, add `bridge-ageing 0` to the options for the interface in `/etc/network/interfaces`